karuniko/oqute-quorum-tracker/README.md

-# Online Quorum Tracker
+# Rapid Application Development
-###### This is an event manager application for supporting cases where possibility of a meeting depends on a number of attendees
+###### This is blank application which includes everything required for rapid development start

 The following features are included: